cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. |data-exploration| replace:: **Data Exploration:**
 .. _data-exploration: data-exploration/index.html

-- |data-exploration|_ Data in CDAP can be explored without writing any code through the use of ad-hoc SQL-like queries.
+- |data-exploration|_ Data in CDAP can be *explored without writing any code* through the use of *ad-hoc SQL-like queries*.
   Exploration of Streams and Datasets, along with integration with business intelligence tools, are covered in this section.